qiaochloe/blog/app/markdown/c-lang.md

    I think you should know enough about GDB to feel comfortable reaching for it when you have no idea what to do. **GDB is one of the best ways to get unstuck.**

-   To be honest though, GDB is not the best for quick, iterative work.
+   But to be honest, GDB is not the best for quick, iterative work.
 Every time you change your program, you have to recompile, run GDB, and then reenter your commands.
-Even with a gdbinit file, this can be a pain.

    If you have a clear idea of where the bug is, `printf` debugging is better.
 You can quickly change something in your code, recompile and execute, and see the results.